hurrendor/azure-innovation-challenge/README.md

 ## Next Steps:
 - Identify MVP - Step 1
+- Flush out step 1
+    - what fields do we need?
+    - Can the bot help compile a document?
+    - What format is the desired outcome?
+PDF, txt, paper, etc.
 - Find connection between case worker and doctor.
 Are case workers able to communicate directly with a case's doctor?